Have you ever complained you don’t have time for everything you want? You surely have.

 Tracking time is a critical part of project management that allows for work optimization.
 It is crucial if you do not want to end up completely confused at how a ‘small’ project turned into an incredibly big one, costing your whole team much more effort and taking a few times the length you planned originally.
 Keeping a time log provides you with valuable data about the number of hours (days, weeks, etc.) required to complete your work, which in turn allows you to estimate future work more precisely.

 Time tracking for agile software development

 Although time tracking in agile projects is a topic that still raises controversies, it is essential to agile software development.
 Being a structured and iterative approach to project management and product development, agile processes do encourage frequent adaptation and resource planning.
 And one of the easiest ways to do it is to implement time tracking that introduces visibility into the progress of each stage of development.
 If you and your team work in Jira, you can use the time tracking feature that is enabled by default.
-Additionally, there is a range of time tracking plugins available from the Atlassian Marketplace that allow you to plan, organize and optimize your work with ease.
-One of them is Worklogs - Time reports for Jiraby SolDevelo.
+Additionally, there is a range of time tracking plugins available from the Atlassian Marketplace that allow you to plan, organize, and optimize your work with ease.
+One of them is Worklogs - Time Tracking and Reports by SolDevelo.

 When Jira is not enough

 You may ask why to look for add-ons when there is a built-in option for time-tracking in Jira.
 Well, probably because the possibilities offered there are quite limited.
 The user can log their work only on each issue and there is not a dedicated page where one could manage all their worklogs collectively.
 Not to mention checking the summary of all team members’ logged times - this is simply not available.
 Additionally, the built-in option is not very intuitive.
 Whenever you want to mark the time spent on your tasks, you have to open each issue and add your work there.
 As you may expect, such a basic feature is simply not enough - it provides neither sufficient data nor offers enough functionality for managers and team members to use in their daily work.